lynchaos/tier1-rejuvenation-suite/README.md

 ## 🚀 **Overview**

-TIER 1 represents the cutting-edge convergence of artificial intelligence and cellular rejuvenation research.
-This comprehensive suite of three flagship applications leverages advanced machine learning, deep learning, and single-cell genomics to unlock the secrets of cellular aging and rejuvenation.
+TIER 1 represents the convergence of artificial intelligence and cellular rejuvenation research.
+This comprehensive suite of three flagship applications leverages advanced machine learning, deep learning, and single-cell genomics to study cellular aging and rejuvenation processes.

 ### **🎯 Core Applications**